 Middle-sibling Ami – marvellously read by Emmanuella Cole’s last-minute stand-in, Estella Daniels – reckons her cooking is good enough to make her the next Nigella Lawson: “Only, you know, not rich.
 And well, black… Nigeria Lawson.
 Imagine?”
 Like much of the play, the jokes come easily and feel well lived in, often pinching together strands of dual identity and culture.

 Wisely, Elufowoju keeps the actors on their feet, making the most of Adewunmi’s familiar, if sometimes clunky, close-quarters script.
-(I lost count of the times characters were made to leave the room to allow the scene to develop).
+(I lost count of the times characters were asked to leave the room to allow the scene to develop).
 That said, the table talk moves apace and doesn’t seem to overstay its welcome – unlike a certain unexpected guest…

 Enter Ellen Thomas as the fabulously formidable Mrs Bakare: backlit, in traditional west African dress, hair coiffured, strutting across the stage with bags and trolley in tow.
 Thomas owns the room and is an absolute joy to watch.
 It’s a great introduction and a much-needed burst of energy.